FAQs for Applicants and Approved CE Sponsors

-Please note that additional information specific to the Standards and Criteria is available in the Educational and Technical Assistance Sections of that document.
+Please note that additional information specific to the Standards and Criteria (PDF, 149KB) is available in the Educational and Technical Assistance Sections of that document.

 Q: Does the CE program administrator have to be a psychologist?